LeanKit-Labs/autohost/README.md

 ### Developers
  * A clustering feature that would handle setting up a cluster of N nodes
- * A way to visualize the metrics information in the app
- * Feature to enable auto-pushing metrics JSON up to socket clients on regular interval

 ### Op/Sec
 I would be interested in seeing if particular Passport strategies and how they're being wired in would be subject to any exploits.
 Knowing this in general would be great, but especially if I'm doing something ignorant with how it's all being handled and introducing new attack vectors, I'd like to find out what those are so they can be addressed.